 Advantages of filing quarterly taxes

-Although filing quarterly taxes can be difficult since it involves doing more paperwork, it also has some advantages:
+Although filing quarterly taxes can be tricky since it involves doing more paperwork, it also has some advantages:

-- Paying quarterly taxes allows you to distribute your tax responsibilities throughout the year and makes it possible for you to better organize your finances.
+- Paying quarterly taxes allows you to distribute your tax responsibilities throughout the year and makes it possible for you to organize your finances better.

 - A great advantage for freelancers is that they can deduct many business expenses from their taxes, such as meals with their customers, trips to attend events, software, and costs related to vehicles and transportation.

-- If you work from home, you can also deduct certain expenses, such as certain furniture and public services.
+- If you work from home, you can also deduct certain expenses, such as specific furniture and public services.

 When are quarterly taxes due?